USCDataScience/cmu-fg-bg-similarity/README.md

   Which is a list of image URLs along with the similarity to the provided image, `MyPic.png`.

+#### Testing a file's foreground similarity with the rest of the corpus

+ 1. 1. `cd /install/cmu-fg-bg-similarity/scripts && ./file_similarity_fg.sh MyPic.png`

+ You will see similar JSON output akin to the above.

 #### Log file Directory